Modesto Transportation Center: History

-The Central Pacific Railroad was built through Modesto in 1870, and was taken over by the Southern Pacific in 1884.
-In 1915, the Southern Pacific Railroad built a new Mission Revival-style station.
+The Central Pacific Railroad was built to Modesto with service beginning on November 8, 1870.
+The railroad taken over by the Southern Pacific Railroad in 1884, who built a new Mission Revival-style station in 1915.
 It was used until 1971, when Amtrak took over intercity passenger service.

-When Amtak restored service to Modesto with the San Joaquin in 1974, the former Santa Fe station in Riverbank was used instead.
+When Amtrak restored service to Modesto with the San Joaquin in 1974, the former Santa Fe station in Riverbank was used instead.
 (It was replaced with the modern Modesto station in 1999.)
 The depot was restored in 1993 as a bus terminal.

 Rail service is expected to be restored in 2026 as part of the Altamont Corridor Express Merced Extension project to Merced via Ceres.
 The station building is undergoing renovations to expand the passenger waiting area at a cost of $5.23 million.